Especially if you’re a consultant or small agency, you have a lot of people wanting to sit down with you for a free consultation.

 - Believe their needs are unique-– so they believe they need a unique solution and that “custom” somehow means better.

-- Don’t actually have the money-– or related, their expectations are that you’re only $20/hour (I get that a lot still).
+- Don’t have the money-– or related, they expect that you’re only $20/hour (I get that a lot still).

 - Never intended to pay— in my youthful days, I’ve had many gleefully abscond with free consulting, like you’d make off with free samples from the little old ladies at Costco.